There's plenty of support available from the wider University, to help you to get the most from your studies and your time at Reading.

-We know that, on occasion, some postgraduate researchers face situations in relation to their research, supervision or personal lives that affect their progress.
-If, this happens to you, particularly if you are concerned about your health or wellbeing, there are people you can turn to for help.
+We know that, on occasion, some doctoral students face situations in relation to their research, supervision or personal lives that affect their progress.
+If this happens to you, particularly if you are concerned about your health or wellbeing, there are people you can turn to for help.

-- Let your supervisor know about your situation as soon as possible, or, if more appropriate, speak to your School Director of Postgraduate Research Studies.
+Let your supervisor know about your situation as soon as possible, or, if more appropriate, speak to your School's director of postgraduate research studies.

 The University of Reading welcomes disabled students and has a dedicated Disability Advisory Service, which coordinates a range of support and services to enable all students to participate fully in University life, and can provide advice and guidance on a range of matters.

-If you are moving to Reading, make sure to register with a local doctor (GP).
+If you are moving to Reading, make sure you register with a local doctor (GP).
 There are three medical practices in the local area:

-You can arrange to have a one-to-one session with a member of the team or visit their desk on the ground floor; alternatively, you can speak to a fellow postgraduate researcher in your department who has been trained and mentored to give advice.
+You can arrange to have a one-to-one session with a member of the team or visit their desk on the ground floor.
+Alternatively, you can speak to a fellow doctoral student in your department who has been trained and mentored to give advice.

-Academic Liaison Librarians can advise you on the best resources to support your research and the most efficient, time-saving ways to search them, including using reference management software to create bibliographies.
-For in-depth one-to-one advice, contact Academic Liaison Librarians to arrange an appointment
+Academic liaison librarians can advise you on the best resources to support your research and the most efficient, time-saving ways to search them, including using reference management software to create bibliographies.
+For in-depth one-to-one advice, contact our academic liaison librarians to arrange an appointment.

-The Library's Research Publications Adviser can advise on choosing where to publish your research, your digital researcher identity, obtaining funding for open access publications and how to track the impact of your research outputs using bibliometrics and altmetrics.
-Read our Library guide research support page for more information.
+The Library's research publications adviser can advise on choosing where to publish your research, your digital researcher identity, obtaining funding for open access publications and how to track the impact of your research outputs using bibliometrics and altmetrics.
+Read our Library research support page for more information.

 There are many benefits to developing your language skills – it can open up global opportunities, broaden your understanding of other cultures, help you to develop useful and transferable skills, and improve your employability.
 Here at Reading, there are opportunities suitable for everyone.

-The Institution-wide Language Programme at Reading offers modules in 10 languages, at up to five different levels from complete beginner onwards.
-As a postgraduate researcher, you can take a module for free (in agreement with your School Director of Postgraduate Studies).
+The Institution-Wide Language Programme at Reading offers modules in 10 languages, at up to five different levels from complete beginner onwards.
+As a doctoral student, you can take a module if agreed with your School's director of postgraduate research studies.

 The University's Careers service offers an interactive online programme for exploring careers, building employability skills and finding job opportunities.
-The service also offers dedicated one-to-one advice sessions, recruitment events, and other career development workshops specifically for postgraduate researchers, which you can access through the Graduate School.
+The service also offers dedicated one-to-one advice sessions, recruitment events, and other career development workshops specifically for doctoral students, which you can access through the Graduate School.

 RUSU is an organisation designed to represent the interests of students across the University.
-As a postgraduate researcher, you can choose to become actively involved in the operation of RUSU or just take advantage of the services it offers.
+As a doctoral student, you can choose to become actively involved in the operation of RUSU or just take advantage of the services it offers.
 For example, you can:

-- join RUSU clubs and societies that match your interests – in particular, the Doc Soc is a society that runs social events specifically for postgraduate researchers
+- join RUSU clubs and societies that match your interests – in particular, the Doc Soc is a society that runs social events specifically for doctoral students

 - benefit from the Graduate School's wellbeing project, which is being run in collaboration with RUSU

-- access independent and confidential information, advice and support from the RUSU Advice Service, regarding academic, housing, welfare, money and drug & alcohol issues
+- access independent and confidential information, advice and support from the RUSU Advice Service, regarding academic, housing, welfare, money and drug and alcohol issues

 - stand as a student representative in the part-time role of Postgraduate Research Students' Officer.